-Internal decorations Visually inspected.
-Internal decorations Paper and painted finish throughout.
-Cellars None.
+Internal deservations Internal decorations Visually inspected.
+Walls are generally painted and papered.
+Cellars Visually inspected where there was a safe and purpose-built access.
+Not applicable.
 Electricity Accessible parts of the wiring were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-13 amp mains supply of electricity serving the subjects with the meter being located within the vestibule.
+Mains supply.
+The fuse box is located within the Hallway cupboard.
 Gas Accessible parts of the system were visually inspected without removing fittings.
 No tests whatsoever were carried out to the system or appliances.
 Visual inspection does not assess any services to make sure they work properly and efficiently and meet modern standards.
 If any services are turned off, the surveyor will state that in the report and will not turn them on.
-Mains supply of gas serving the subjects.
+Mains supply.
+Mains Supply.
 Water, plumbing, bathroom fittings Visual inspection of the accessible pipework, water tanks, cylinders and fittings without removing any insulation.
 No tests whatsoever were carried out to the system or appliances.
-Mains supply of water and plumbing where seen is of mixed copper, PVC and lead.
-Sanitary fittings comprise a three piece bathroom suite and three piece en suite bathroom off of the master bedroom.
+Mains supply.
+Plumberwork where seen was of PVC copper piping.
+There is a three piece suite and shower unit within the Bathroom.
 Heating and hot water Accessible parts of the system were visually inspected apart from communal systems, which were not inspected.
 No tests whatsoever were carried out to the system or appliances.
-Gas central heating system fired by a floor mounted conventional flue boiler located within the second floor hall store.
-There are radiators throughout the main apartments and hot water is assumed to be heated directly by the central heating boiler.
-The hot water storage tank is located beside the boiler.

-Drainage Drainage covers etc. were not lifted.
+The property benefits from having a gas fired combination central heating system which serves steel panel radiators and appears to provide domestic hot water to the property.
+Drainage Drainage covers etc were not lifted.
 Neither drains nor drainage systems were tested.
-Assumed to be connected to the main sewer.
+1 Presumed connected to the main public sewer.

-Fire, smoke and burglar alarms Visually inspected.
+Fire, smoke and burglar alarms

+Visually inspected.

 No tests whatsoever were carried out to the system or appliances.
-Smoke detectors are fitted.